• Skip to primary navigation

 Notes

-• How to Store: It is best to store this coleslaw recipe undressed and unseasoned covered in the refrigerator until ready to serve.
+How to Store: It is best to store this coleslaw recipe undressed and unseasoned, covered in the refrigerator until ready to serve.
 It can stay in the refrigerator undressed and unseasoned for up to 3 days.
-When ready to serve simply pour the vinaigrette over top, season with salt and pepper, toss and serve.
+When ready to serve, simply pour the vinaigrette over the top, season with salt and pepper, toss and serve.

-• Now just know that when you shave vegetables super thin like I did in this recipe and apply an acid to it, like vinegar, it’s going to break down faster and become wilted or to put it simply, soggy.
+Now just know that when you shave vegetables super thin like I did in this recipe and apply an acid to them, like vinegar, it’s going to break down faster and become wilted or, to put it simply, soggy.

 Nutrition